Catworthey History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Catworthey is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Catworthey family once lived in London, where their name is derived from the place-name Chatworth, now lost.
 Before this, the name is derived from the Old English personal name Ceatta, with the suffix -worth, which means enclosure or farm.
 Combined, the name Chatworth meant "Ceatta's farm."

 Early Origins of the Catworthey family

 The surname Catworthey was first found in Derbyshire at Chatsworth, a hamlet, in the parish of Edensor, union of Bakewell, hundred of High Peak.
 This hamlet has been held by the Duke of Devonshire; and consists almost wholly of Chatsworth Park, which extends into the hamlet of Edensor, and the townships of Baslow and Beeley, and comprises 1200 acres of land.
 The magnificent mansion of Chatsworth is built upon the site of a more ancient edifice, in which Mary, Queen of Scots, passed a considerable portion of her captivity. "